Industrial and Systems Engineering, B.S./M.B.A.

 2

 Note: Courses may be satisfied on the basis of previous study with approval of the Graduate Liaison, which must be indicated on the Program of Study form.
-The satisfied hours will be made up via additional elective hours to meet the required total of 48 degree applicable hours.
+The satisfied hours will be made up via additional elective hours to meet the required total 48 degree applicable hours.

 General Education and College Requirements